 Ingredients to make Gateau Basque

-Let’s start by gathering the ingredients we need to make my Gateau Basque recipe.
-In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”
+Gather the ingredients to prepare our Gateau Basque recipe.
+Culinary professionals call this the “Mise en Place,” which means “everything in its Place.”

 How to make Gateau Basque